mooltiverse/nyx/docs/_pages/guide/user/03.configuration-reference/templates.md

 In case you pass a value to this function it is ignored.

-The Java version of Nyx, including Gradle, also supports the dotted notation for this function so you can use `environment.user` or `environmentUser`.
-However the dotted notation is deprecated and will be removed in future releases so use the camel case notation `environmentUser`.
-{: .notice--warning}

 #### `environmentVariable`

 Returns the value of the environment variable used as parameter, if any.
 Example: